Understanding the Tools and Methods Used to Develop Functionally Safe Power Systems for ADAS Applications

 - Single point failure mode (SPFM), where the failure of the circuit or device directly impacts the ability for the device to perform a task related to the stated safety goals.
 An example would be a feedback control loop opening leading to oscillatory behavior.

-Latent faults are more nuanced, as their failures require the presence of more than one fault to exist at the same time to impact the design, versus a single point fault which will directly impact the device.
+Latent faults are more nuanced, as their occurrence alone is not enough to impact the function of the system as it relates to the safety goal and requires a single point fault for impact.
+Conversely, a single point fault’s impact will directly impact the it [the safety goal].
 A more complete fault classification is contained in Table 1/Figure 6.

 |Type of Fault||Description|